<3<3

 The defect postdates its own fix.

 Java's ArrayList — the most common substrate for MOAD-0001 in the wild — shipped in 1996.
 Cantor's sets: 1874.
 The fix arrived 122 years before the language that made the defect widespread.
-Not 30 years before.
-Not a generation before.
-A century & a generation before.

 This matters because the standard framing of MOAD is: "people should have known better."
 That framing is too weak.
 People did know better.
 The knowledge sat in every discrete mathematics textbook, in every data structures course, in every edition of Knuth.
 The defect did not persist because the solution was unknown.
 It persisted because knowledge does not automatically propagate into running code.
 Something must carry it there.